-A new RS dinghy which is versatile for those learning to sail through to those completing their stage 4.
-It has an adaptable mast which allows for a jib meaning that the children will doublehand the dinghy.
-Although this dinghy is made for beginners it is a great dinghy for youth fleet racing due to it’s one design.
-For more information about this dinghy, visit the RS website here.
+A new RS dinghy which is versatile for beginners through to stage 4 sailors.
+It has an adaptable mast which allows for a jib, the children will doublehand the dinghy.
+This dinghy is made for beginners - it is a great dinghy for youth fleet racing due to it’s one design.
+For more information about this dinghy, visit the RS website here.here.

 The RS Feva is an RYA recognised youth class dinghy.
 This is again a doublehanded dinghy.
 With a battened sail, jib and more advanced sail controls, this fleet will be for the more experienced sailors at the event.
 For more information about this boat, visit the RS website here.

 Both the Zest and Feva are two person boats.

 A combination of windward-leeward and/or triangle/sausage courses will be sailed.

 The entry fee covers entry into the competition, equipment including boat hire and lunch on the day of racing.

 As the official merchandisers for IAPS, they sell branded products both online and at events throughout the year.
 All of the commission made from the merchandise is reinvested into the sports programme, to keep improving the events every year.

 U11 (year 5 & 6) - competition will be on Wednesday 22 May 2019

 U13 (year 7 & 8) - competition will be on Thursday 23 May 2019.

 Each school is limited to 4 boats with 2 sailors in each boat per day (8 pupils in total).
 If numbers allow, schools may be contacted and offered additional boats.